GuangyinJING/smpl-website/content/contact/index.md

     content:
       title: Contact
       text: |-
-        Welcome to visit us.
-Our lab locates in Xi'An city, the old capital of acient China.
-We essentially root in our physics background included in the School of Physics in Northwest University, one of oldest university in China.
-Not as indicated by the university name, we are not literally in the nortwest of China, rather we are almost locating in the geological center of China.
-Feel free to contact us for a visit, or vitual discussion, exchange ideas or city visit.
+        Welcome to the Soft Matter Physics Laboratory!
+We are based in Xi’an, the ancient capital of China and a city rich in history and culture.
+Our lab is part of the School of Physics at Northwest University—one of the oldest and most respected universities in China.
+Despite the name, Northwest University is not located in the far northwest; in fact, Xi’an lies near the geographical center of the country.
+Rooted in a strong foundation of physics, our research explores the frontiers of soft and active matter.
+We warmly welcome visitors—whether for academic collaboration, casual discussions, or simply to explore our beautiful city.
+Feel free to contact us for an in-person visit or a virtual meeting.
+We look forward to exchanging ideas and building new connections!
       email: jing@nwu.edu.cn
       phone: +86 29 8830 3679
       address: